mage-io/docs/docs/Editor/Components/components.md

 - **Message Queue** - Many a times, users need to connect to a message broker such as Kafka, SQS, etc. for sending messages asynchronously.
 This is provided by Mage in different flavors using the message Queue functionality.
 - **Middlewares** - We often feel the need to apply common logic such as monitoring, logging, authentication, authorization, etc. for several services.
 For this reason, we have a separate section called Middleware which can be clubbed with the Orchestrator module to provide all the common functionalities for a microservice.

+## Common Behaviors
+Since components are building blocks for the application, they behave in similar fashion but are capable of performing different actions and can be configured differently.

+### Adding components to canvas
+For adding a component to the canvas, a user can select the component from the left panel.
+In the name dialog box, we can define any identifier for the component which must be unique across all the services created so far.

+Once added, the component becomes available in the microservice and is ready for further use.

+### Connecting components
+While the components themselves provide a lot of functionality individually, the core capability of Mage comes from connecting these components together and enhancing their capabilities.
+For this purpose, every component is capable of doing one or both of these items:
+1. Accepting input and returning response bfor any request.
+2. Generating another request to other components based on the information received in input.

+For example, the gRPC component is responsible for reading user input, and therefore doesn't have any Mage input connection.
+Meanwhile, the SQL module currently only supports Reading/Writing data to database, and therefore doesn't have any outgoing connection.

+For connection purposes and routing requests appropriately, mage mages use of "Connections" section from the [configuration section](#configuring-a-component).
+These connections are modelled as gRPC methods in the generated code and allows the modules generated to communicate amongst themselves with ease.
+### Configuring a component
+All components can be configured separately in order to define their behaviors.
+For example, SQL might need confiurations for whether the request is Read/Write/Update/Delete whereas we might need to define the order of lookup in look-aside cache.
+In order to provide these configurations, a user can double-click on the module added to canvas and use the side bar to configure these components.

+The sidebar shows two sections:
+1. **Connections** - These are common for all components and show the input/output which can be expected from the component.
+2. **Configuration** - These are component-specific configurations which are used for defining the selected component's behavior.
+### Removing a component
+To Remove a component, simply double click and open the sidebar.
+At the bottom of the sidebar, a user can find a button "Remove" which allows the user to remove the component from canvas.
+When a component gets removed, all of it's connected configurations and its neighbouring configurations also get removed.
+## Further Instructions
 To take a deeper dive into what these individual components are capable of doing, do check the document for specific modules, or by clicking one of the links below:
 - Network modules
     - [Orchestrator](./Orchestrator)